 Introduction

-- Help you avoid common pitfalls and errors
+- Help you avoid common configuration errors

 Prerequisites